 Community Release Centers and Community Supervision Centers provide the Parole Board and Courts with a structured, residential program to better assist and supervise offenders transitioning from prison to the community or offenders who are at risk of revocation from community supervision.
 Offenders assigned to these facilities are required to accept personal responsibility in finding and maintaining employment, obtaining substance abuse and medical care and obtaining educational or vocational opportunities.
 Assessment and treatment sessions are scheduled to coincide with the offenders' off-hours from work.

-The Transition Center in St. Louis (TCSTL) is a residential facility that provides community-based transitional services and supervision programming to male offenders released from the Division of Adult Institutions as well as to offenders on supervision who are in need of additional structure.
+The Transition Center of St. Louis (TCSTL) and the Transition Center of Kansas City (TCKC) are residential facilities providing community-based transitional services and supervision programming to male offenders released from the Division of Adult Institutions as well as to offenders on supervision who are in need of additional structure.
 Services include substance use and mental health treatment, employment readiness, cognitive restructuring, home plan assistance, family reunification, education and links to other community-based services.
 The focus is primarily on transitioning these offenders back into the community as productive, law-abiding citizens.

 Community Supervision Centers

 The division has six community supervision centers.
 Each center includes an administrative area to accommodate the existing probation and parole district office located in that area, as well as sufficient program/classroom areas and dormitory housing space for 60 offenders in need of structured residential supervision.
 Each center provides short-term residential services for offenders, who otherwise would have to be housed within the department's correctional centers or local jails.
 The centers are located in St. Joseph, Farmington, Hannibal, Kennett, Poplar Bluff and Fulton.